RMITLibrary/SLC/README.md

 * Updated internal paths to run as location agnotistic webapps
 * Removed 'send me a copy of my responses' - this was sending student info to a google form, though not authenticating.
 Was anyone aware of this feature not working?
-* Removed or updated links to non existent RMIT Library services https://www.rmit.edu.au/students/study-support/study-support-hub --> https://www.rmit.edu.au/students/study-support
+* Removed or updated links to         RMIT Library services https://www.rmit.edu.au/students/study-support/study-support-hub --> https://www.rmit.edu.au/students/study-support
 * Updated links to RMIT support resources
 * Added favicons for better mobile usability
 * Added open Graph data for better sharing and SEO
-* Updated RMIT icons to RMIT University Library Icons and linked to Library home page
+* Updated RMIT icons to RMIT University Library icons and linked to Library home page
+* Adjusted contrast of some text to improve accessibility

 2017 - 2018